Five (White Lies album): Background and recording

 During the fall of 2017, the Friends Tour wrapped up, and towards the final month of touring, White Lies began writing new songs for their next studio album.
-In an September 2017 interview with Digital Spy Harry McVeigh said that the band planned to begin recording in 2018 for their next album.
+In a September 2017 interview with Digital Spy Harry McVeigh said that the band planned to begin recording in 2018 for their next album.
 Ahead of recording, McVeigh also said sound-wise, the demos for Five had more guitar emphasis than synthesizer emphasis, which was a bit of a departure from their previous couple albums.
 "Listening to the songs we have already, they are quite a bit more guitar-heavy than the demos we had for the last album."

 During this time, the band's contract with BMG ended leaving them stranded to find another record label before working on a new album.
 Lead singer, Harry McVeigh, described the period between BMG and PIAS as stressful saying "there was a little bit of pressure, we self-funded it so after we recorded the record we were thinking, ‘Oh fuck, are we actually going to get a record deal?'"
-In an interview with Josh Williams and Dork magazine, bassist Charles Cave revealed that BMG pressured to create more radio-friendly music in order to profit for the new German investors for BMG.
+In an interview with Josh Williams and Dork magazine, bassist Charles Cave revealed that BMG pressured them to create more radio-friendly music in order to profit for the new German investors for BMG.
 Cave said in regards to new contract negotiations that "we just didn't pursue it.
 We knew it would take too long to sort it out, so we just went elsewhere."
 In early to mid-2018, White Lies signed a new record contract with PIAS Recordings.

 After signing with PIAS the band began working to record new material for Five (then unnamed).
 Recording was undertaken Spring and Summer of 2018, the band began recording the fifth album.
 Originally looking to court Blake Mills as a producer for Five, White Lies recruited Ed Buller, who produced the bands first and third albums, To Lose My Life... and Big TV to produce the album.
 Buller was recruited to produce the album help the band captivate the sound of To Lose My Life... and Big TV while allowing the band to have more autonomy in their songwriting process.

 Recording for the album took place in London and in San Francisco, where the band lives on a part-time basis.
 The process of recording, McVeigh said, involved "a lot of transatlantic flying.
 I came back for two, maybe three long sessions with Charles, coming back for a month at a time, and we wrote as much as possible in that time."